Some considerations on topologies of infinite dimensional unitary coadjoint orbits: Some other related results

-Let $E_n:=\sum_{j=1}^nP_{e_j}$.
 The projections $E_n$ and $F_n$ are both (finite) $n$-dimensional and fulfill the assumptions of the proposition (by obvious interchange $E\leftrightarrow E_n,\ F\leftrightarrow F_n$).
 Also it is $Fe_j=F_ne_j,\ j=1,2,\dots,n$, so that the presently defined $P_{f_j}$'s coincide with those obtained according to the proof of Lemma \ref{lem;proxi}.
-It follows that different $P_{f_j}$'s are mutually orthogonal, and also the orthogonality relations \rref orthog~ are fulfilled.
-Clearly, it is also
+It is clear that also the orthogonality relations \rref orthog~ are fulfilled.
+It remains to show that